furti/ng-dashboard/README.md

 Create dashboards with AngularJS

-See [furti.github.io/ng-dashboard](http://furti.github.io/ng-dashboard) for a live example
+See [furti.github.io/ng-dashboard](http://furti.github.io/ng-dashboard) for a live example and [Wiki](https://github.com/furti/ng-dashboard/wiki) for documentation.

 ###General
 ng-dashboard enables you to create dashboards with different widgets in about 10 lines of javascript code.